Money Laundering – is a set of activities with the property aimed to:

 Documents that can be used for identification:

-Personal ID card (whether ID card, e-resident card or residence permit card), passport or diplomatic passport.
+Personal ID card (whether ID card, e-resident card or residence permit card), passport, diplomatic passport, or driving license/learning license.

 Legal person and its passive legal capacity shall be identified and verified on the basis of an extract of a registry card of commercial register, foreign legal persons shall be identified on the basis of an extract of the relevant register / a transcript of the registration certificate / an equal document issued not earlier than six months before submission.